-- when you reach the United Kingdom normal minimum pension age (currently age 55); or - if you met meet the ill-health conditions under United Kingdom law.
+- when you reach the United Kingdom normal minimum pension age (currently age 55, changing to age 57 from 6 April 2028); or - if you met meet the ill-health conditions under United Kingdom law.

 For a withdrawal if you meet the United Kingdom ill-health conditions, you will need to provide medical evidence to help us determine whether you meet the criteria.
 We'll decline any request to withdraw United Kingdom Pension Transfer Money if it is not in the best interest of the Scheme or its members.